 Minor Infractions Minor infractions of the Code of Discipline are typically addressed with interventions (e.g. warnings, parent notification, collaborative problem-solving), and/or detention.
 Egregious or repeated violations may result in late detention or in-school suspension.
 Major Infractions A major infraction of the Code of Discipline disrupts the school environment and creates an unsafe atmosphere for the school community.
 Major infractions of the Code of Discipline will result in disciplinary action up to and including expulsion and possible referral to School Resource Officer.
-Class cut Alcohol/ Drugs Policy violations Class disturbance Assault Cutting advisory Bomb scares, fake fire alarms Dishonest to dean regarding class cut or tardy Bullying Electronic devices used during class time Cheating / Plagiarism Failure to report to the teacher and/or House Dean Failure to identify oneself, defiance, insubordination Failure to sign into school Felony, felony delinquency Forged note or phone call Fighting, Food fight Illegal parking Fireworks possession Inappropriate or distracting clothing and/or footwear Gambling
+Class cut Alcohol/ Drugs policy violations Class disturbance Assault Cutting advisory Bomb scares, fake fire alarms Dishonest to dean regarding class cut or tardy Bullying Electronic devices used during class time w/o teacher permission Cheating / Plagiarism Failure to report to a teacher and/or House Dean Failure to identify oneself, defiance, insubordination Failure to sign into school Felony, felony delinquency

-Leaving class without permission Hate Crime Loitering Hazing Missed detention without rescheduling Inappropriate use of school technology Taking food out of the cafeteria Inappropriate use of school or non-school technology or electronic communication that disrupts the school environment Tardiness to school Intimidation, threats, harassment Tardiness to class Leaving the building when not eligible for open campus Throwing objects Present in an unauthorized/unsupervised area Profane, vulgar, obscene behavior
+Failure to clean up after lunch / littering Fighting Illegal parking Fireworks possession Inappropriate clothing Forged note or phone call Leaving class without permission Gambling Loitering Hate Crime Missed detention or failure to comply w/ detention rules Hazing Tardiness to school Inappropriate use of school technology Tardiness to class Inappropriate use of school or non-school technology or electronic communication that disrupts the school environment Intimidation, threats, harassment Leaving the building when not eligible for open campus Present in an unauthorized/unsupervised area; congregating in bathroom / bathroom stall.

+Profane, vulgar, obscene behavior

 Repeated violations of the Code of Discipline

 Sexual harassment

-Sexual / Lewd Behavior / Sexting
+Sexual / lewd behavior / Sexting

 Smoking

 Theft of school or student property

 Throwing objects, including snowballs or food to endanger people or to destroy property

 Truancy

 Vandalism

 Violation of civil rights and safety

-Weapons Possession
+Weapons possession